Learn How To Write Better: 10 Writing Tips For You

 1) Choose the active form when possible.
 The passive form is less fluent, the active one helps to make your sentences clearer and more direct.

 2) Use synonyms intelligently.
 The thesaurus is perfect not only for avoiding repetition but also for learning what the different nuances of word meanings are.
 Consult it with the right attention and you will not regret it.
-Rewriting with synonyms using a paraphrase tool might help you in this regard.
+Rewriting with synonyms using a paraphrasing tool might help you in this regard.

 3) Measure the presence of complex words.
 Showing off your culture is not always good: stuffing a theme with big words can make it not very smooth.
 Technical and specific terms may be present in a paper only if actually necessary, for example, in some types of short essays.

 4) Save the unnecessary words.
 There are concepts that can be expressed in a single word.
 Using the right word will help you make your sentences smoother and your essay or theme will benefit.